 Many photographers these days are adding a mirrorless camera to their bag.
 The Fuji system is so good that it has actually replaced all of my Full Frame Nikon Gear and has become the only camera I own.
-The X- T2 has amazing picture quality and is small and light to boot.
+The X- T3 has amazing picture quality and is small and light to boot.
 Its high ISO performance and sharpness rivals any DSLR out there.
+Compared to full frame mirrorless cameras, Fuji gives you Image Quality which is equal or better but with much smaller lenses and at a much more affordable price.
+A no brainer in my mind.
 I find myself photographing more often than I ever did because the Fuji takes the pain out of photography and brings back the fun.

 Fuji XF 16mm 1.4 WR